Review: ANAMAI – What Mountain

 The problem with What Mountain is that about half of its tracks are unnecessary filler.
 In between nearly every vocal feature is a brief, flat, ambient interlude, save opener “The Choss.”
 The track uses a repeated woodwind line and light guitar lines to introduce the dreary atmosphere that plagues What Mountain.
 Others aren’t as potent, mostly due to a failure on ANAMAI’s part to flesh out their ideas.
 Both “Midwin” and the final interlude, “Brother Green, Sister Blue,” simply feel like short breaks between the lengthier tracks, filtering through airy vocal harmonies and repetitive guitar playing.
 The ideas are glorious, with many of the textures showing potential to mutate into gorgeous ambient pieces, but the one to three minutes many of the interludes take up is nowhere near enough to see these ends through.

 Thankfully, ANAMAI end their record with “Sun Saw,” one of the strongest compositions on the album.
 The base instrumentation is a mass of Earth-style guitar playing, setting a bleak backdrop for Mayberry’s vocals.
 The refrain used in between verses, a collection of pitch-shifted vocals, is menacing, sounding like the eventual defeat of Mayberry’s character in the endless strife she seems to face.
 However, the track ends on a more triumphant note, with a chorus of ascending, angelic vocals bringing the album to a close.
-Even in the darkest of worlds, there’s still light to be found. –Connor Lockie
+Even in the darkest of worlds, there’s still light to be found. –Audrey Lockie